future-proof-iot/RIOT-rs/tests/spi-bus/README.md

     laze build -b nrf52840dk run

-This example requires a LIS3DH sensor (3-axis accelerometer) attached to the pins configured in the example.
+This example requires a LIS3DH sensor (3-axis accelerometer) attached to the pins configured in the test.